titech-cps/titech-cps.github.io/index.md

 * Github: [https://github.com/titech-aos](https://github.com/titech-aos/)

 ## Announcements
-* As announced via Slack and OCW-i e-mail, today's class will start at 9:30 (10/1, 6:20)
+* As announced via Slack and OCW-i e-mail, today's class is canceled (10/1, 8:48)
 * According to the typhoon forcast from Japan Meteorological Agency, the typhoon (tropical cyclone) 1824 will be expected to leave from Kanto area in this morning.
 I will check the forcast again (around 6AM) and send an announcement about the class.
 (10/1)
 * To join the slack workspace of this class, please send me an e-mail containing your name, e-mail address, department and lab.
 (9/27)
 * 1st lecture will be on 9/27 (Thursday), 9:00-10:30 (9/20)